5cupsday old bread, cubed (about 8 oz or 1/2 pound)

 Sprinkle berries over top of bread and allow some to naturally fall in between cubes of bread.
 Pour milk mixture over bread and just GENTLY press bread down to soak up some of the milk mixture.
 Dollop blueberry jam over top of bread pudding.
 Let sit 10 minutes.

-Bake for 65-70 minutes until cooked through and set (if it browns too quickly top with foil).
-Check doneness with a wooden skewer (when inserted it should come out clean).
+Bake for 65 to 70 minutes until cooked through and set (if it browns too quickly top with foil).
+Check to see if it's done with a wooden skewer (when inserted it should come out clean of wet batter).
 Note: the bread pudding will rise as it bakes, but fall a little as it cools.

 Carefully remove from oven and let cool 30 minutes.
 Serve warm with whipped cream or vanilla ice-cream.
 Enjoy!